mosquito/aiofile/README.rst

 It's not a bug and might be resolved some ways:

 1. Upgrade the kernel
-2. Use compatible file system
+2. Use compatible file systems
 3. Use threads based or pure python implementation.

 The caio since version 0.7.0 contains some ways to do this.